Konbaung dynasty: Coronation

 At his throne, eight princesses anointed the king by pouring specially procured water atop his head, each using a conch bedazzled with gems white solemnly adjuring him in formulae to rule justly.
 Brahmins then raised a white umbrella over the king's head.
 This anointment was repeated by eight pure-blooded Brahmins and eight merchants.
 Afterward, the king repeated words ascribed to Buddha at birth: "I am foremost in all the world!
 I am most excellent in all the world!
 I am peerless in all the world!" and made invocation by pouring water from a golden ewer.
 The ritual ended with the king taking refuge in the Three Jewels.

 As part of the coronation, prisoners were released.
 The king and his pageant returned to the Palace, and the ceremonial pavilions were dismantled and cast into the river.
 Seven days after the ceremony, the king and members of the royal family made an inaugural procession, circling the city moat on a gilt state barge, amid festive music and spectators.

 Installation of the Crown Prince

 Uparājabhiseka (ဥပရာဇဘိသေက) – the Installation of the Uparaja (Crown Prince), in Burmese Einshe Min (အိမ်ရှေ့မင်း), was one of the most important rituals in the king's reign.
 The Installation Ceremony took place in the Byedaik (Privy Council).
-The Crown Prince was invested, received appenages and insignias, and was bestowed a multitude of gifts.
+The Crown Prince was invested, received appendages and insignias, and was bestowed a multitude of gifts.
 The king also formally appointed a retinue of household staff to oversee the Prince's public and private affairs.
 Afterward, the Crown Prince was paraded to his new Palace, commiserate with his new rank.
 Preparations for a royal wedding with a princess, specially groomed to become the new king's consort, then commenced.